See all chapters of A Guide to Solvency II.

 - The parent entity’s consolidated revenues.

-- The group solvency capital requirement (SCR) (as if calculated at the level of the parent entity).
+- The group SCR (as if calculated at the level of the parent entity).236

-At least one of the parent entity’s subsidiary undertakings must be a UK Solvency II insurer.
+At least one of the parent entity’s subsidiary undertakings must be a UK Solvency II insurer.237

-A mixed financial holding company is a parent entity other than a regulated entity which, together with its subsidiaries, at least one of which is a regulated entity with its head office in the UK, and other entities, constitutes a financial conglomerate, as defined by the applicable rules.
+A mixed financial holding company is a parent entity that is not a regulated entity itself but, along with its subsidiaries (at least one of which is a regulated entity with its head office in the UK) and other entities, forms a financial conglomerate as defined by the applicable rules.238

 Scenario 3

-Scenario 3 occurs where the top company is an insurance holding company, a mixed financial holding company or a third-country (re)insurer with its head office outside the UK.
+Scenario 3 occurs where the top company is an insurance holding company or a mixed financial holding company with its head office outside the UK or Gibraltar or a third country (re)insurer.

-If there is a sub-group headed by an insurance holding company, additional group supervision can be imposed at the level of the UK Solvency II sub-group.
-Conversely, where it would be more efficient and, importantly, supervisory efforts are not negatively impacted, the PRA can exempt any UK sub-group from additional supervision.
+If there is a sub-group headed by a UK insurance holding company, additional group supervision can be imposed at the level of the UK Solvency II sub-group.
+Conversely, where it would be more efficient and, importantly, supervisory efforts are not negatively impacted, the PRA may exempt any UK sub-group from additional supervision.241

-Where the jurisdiction of the third-country parent entity is not equivalent, the PRA has the flexibility to determine whether to regulate the entire group (i.e., from the third-country parent entity down) or, if satisfactory other methods can be agreed, from the level of the top UK holding company down.
-The PRA exercises this jurisdiction through the UK Solvency II insurer’s authorisation.
+Where the jurisdiction of the third country parent entity is not equivalent, the PRA has the flexibility to determine whether to regulate the entire group (i.e., from the third country parent entity down) or, if satisfactory other methods can be agreed, from the level of the top UK holding company down.242 The PRA exercises this jurisdiction through the UK Solvency II insurer’s authorisation.
 The purpose of other methods pursuant to Group Supervision 20.1(2) is to ensure sufficiency of governance and prudential solvency at that lower level, and therefore other methods structures will involve ensuring that the group (and, in particular, the constituent UK Solvency II insurers) have appropriate governance, staffing, boards, independence and access to capital when it is required.

 Scenario 4

-Scenario 4 occurs where a UK Solvency II insurer has a parent entity that is a mixed-activity insurance holding company.
+Scenario 4 occurs where a UK Solvency II insurer has a parent entity that is a mixed-activity insurance holding company.243

-In determining if a group with a UK Solvency II insurer or a third-country (re)insurer falls within Scenario 4, one must first consider if the parent entity of the group is a UK Solvency II insurer or a third-country (re)insurer.
+In determining if a group with a UK Solvency II insurer or a third country (re)insurer falls within Scenario 4, one must first consider if the parent entity of the group is a UK Solvency II insurer.
 Second, one must consider whether the parent entity is an insurance holding company.
 Third, one must consider whether the parent entity is a mixed financial holding company.
 If the answer is no, in respect of the above three stages, the parent entity is a mixed-activity insurance holding company.

 Existence of a UK Solvency II Group at Different Levels of the Group Structure